 Step 4: Develop an Audit Report/Action Plan

-The audit team needs to prepare a report based on all the objective evidence that was collected during the audit.
+The environment audit team needs to prepare a report based on all the objective evidence that was collected during the audit.

 This report must be forwarded to the Contractor within 2 days of completion of the audit.
 The final report must be distributed to the Auditor, Contractor, Independent Reviewer and Environmental Auditor, the State, and all other relevant personnel.

 The EMR will follow-up on the closing out of any remaining contract items by the Contractor.
 It can be done separately and can even be done whenever the next relevant audit takes place, depending on how significant the finding is.

 For more information on environmental management auditing and how to become an auditor, visit the Auditing Association of Canada or the Auditing Training Centre.